danieltucunduva/svi/README.md

   <br>
 * **Simplify, increase efficiency, reduce development time, maintenance time and onboarding time for software development projects.**
   <br>
-* **Allow the marketing department to easily and directly make visual changes to our websites without assistance from software developers.**
+* **Allow the marketing department to easily and directly make visual changes to our websites.**

 ## Key findings